 Disney’s Magic Kingdom

-This is inevitably the main draw of every family vacation to Florida.
+This is inevitably the main draw of every family vacation to Florida and it is the most popular park in Orlando.

-Magic Kingdom is the classic Disney theme park, with its massive castle and Disney characters running about.
-This park is primarily aimed towards young kids, which was great for her nephew, but what about everybody else?
+Magic Kingdom is the original, classic Disney theme park, with its massive Cinderella castle and Disney characters running about.
+This park is primarily aimed at young kids, which was great for her nephew, but what about everybody else?

 I’d say Tomorrowland with the classic Space Mountain roller coaster was the highlight of Magic Kingdom.

-The Jungle Cruise is also entertaining and different, especially with the jokes cracked by the tour guides.
+The Jungle Cruise is also entertaining and different, especially with the intentionally corny jokes cracked by the tour guides.

-At night they’ve got the light parade and then the fireworks show which is a great way to cap off the day.
+And every night they’ve got an incredible fireworks show at Cinderella’s castle which is a great way to cap off the day!

-While Magic Kingdom wasn’t the most entertaining of places for the adults, it was still fun to reconnect with childhood — I recall those childhood trips to Disneyland fondly.
+While Magic Kingdom isn’t necessarily the most entertaining of places for the adults, it was still fun to reconnect with childhood — I recall those childhood trips to Disneyland fondly.

-Expect to brave some really long lines though.
+Expect to brave some really long lines though unless you want to pay extra for the fast pass.

 Disney’s Hollywood Studios

-Hollywood Studios, however, is much more interesting and appealed to everyone more.
+Hollywood Studios, however, is much more interesting and appeals to folks of all ages.

-From the live action Indiana Jones stunt show to the 3D Star Wars motion simulator.
+From the live-action Indiana Jones stunt show to the 3D Star Wars motion simulator, there’s a lot to enjoy here!

 The Rock ‘n Rollercoaster with its Aerosmith theme was pretty intense as well, as it shoots you from zero-to-sixty in just seconds flat.

-All-in-all, I’d say Hollywood Studios is the best overall Disney park in the area, and one that appeals more widely to everybody.
+All-in-all, Hollywood Studios is in contention for the best overall Disney theme park in Orlando, and one that appeals more widely to everybody.

-There are actually two theme parks here, side-by-side, Universal Studios Florida and Islands of Adventure — you can visit the highlights of both in one single day, that’s what we did.
+There are actually two theme parks here, side-by-side, Universal Studios Florida and Islands of Adventure — you can visit the best of both in one single day, that’s what we did.

-If I was to only pick one of the Orlando Resorts, it would Universal Studios.
-There is just so much to do here and the quality of the attractions is awesome.
+If I was to only pick one of the Orlando theme parks, it would have to be Universal Studios, especially if you visit both parks in one day, it really makes it worth your while.
+There is just so much to do here and the quality of the attractions is top-notch.

-Highlights include the Twister tornado disaster, the Men in Black Alien Attack, the Mummy, the Jurassic Park water ride, and the numerous 3D motion rides which are really cool.
+Highlights include the intense Jurassic Park Velocicoaster, the Men in Black Alien Attack shooting ride, the Mummy, the Jurassic Park water ride, and the numerous 3D motion rides like the Amazing Spider-man, and Transformers 3D.
+The Harry Potter rides are pretty cool too, especially Hagrid’s Magical Creatures Motorbike Adventure.

-Even though I’m not a Harry Potter fan, it was even cool walking through the streetscapes of the Harry Potter world.
+Even though I’m not a Harry Potter fan, it was cool walking through the streetscapes of the Harry Potter world.
+The Harry Potter worlds (located in both parks) are probably the #1 most popular attraction here and it attracts kids of all ages who loved the books and/or movies.
+You can get yourself a famous butterbeer here (non-alcoholic).

-Universal is a must visit, of course, and it was my favorite of all the area parks.
+Universal Studios Orlando is a must-visit, of course, and it was my favorite of all the area parks.
+Stay tuned for the upcoming opening of the new park, Epic Universe, scheduled for 2025.

 So this is one place I would NOT recommend that you visit.
-In the interests of full disclosure, we did visit SeaWorld — it was a dream of Andrea and her family to see some of these incredible animals in the flesh.
+In the interests of full disclosure, on my first visit, we did visit SeaWorld — it was a dream of Andrea and her family to see some of these incredible animals in the flesh.

 But it is pretty sad to see magnificent creatures like the killer whales living in what is basically an aquarium and performing stunts for fish.